-- To expand employment floor-space, particularly emergent industries, to meet an increased proportion of projected demand and reduce 'escape expenditure' and travel to nearby centres. - To support existing industrial uses whilst facilitating other compatible emergent industries to energise the centre. - To enable an employment anchor in the Diamond Creek Major Activity Centre, such as a civic or health anchor. - To develop additional medium density housing in the centre to meet projected needs and increase dwelling type diversity and energise the centre. - To provide accessible and affordable housing options close to public transport.
+- To expand employment floor-space, particularly emergent industries, to meet an increased proportion of projected demand and reduce 'escape expenditure' and travel to nearby centres. - To support existing industrial uses whilst facilitating other compatible emergent industries to energise the centre. - To enable an employment anchor in the Diamond Creek Major Activity Centre, such as a civic or health anchor. - To develop additional higher density housing in the centre to meet projected needs and increase dwelling type diversity and energise the centre. - To provide accessible and affordable housing options close to public transport.

-- To focus retail activity in a compact core east of the railway, on the 'landscaped civic spine' of Main Hurstbridge Road, with a retail node in Chute Street. - To cluster community and leisure facilities in and around the centre as added attractions for the community, to meet local needs and complement retail and commercial activity. - To improve access to and integrate retail, commercial and housing development with the railway station and its surrounds. - To ensure development and land use in the activity centre properly considers and adequately responds to flooding constraints, which are identified by application of relevant planning provisions.
+- To focus retail activity in a compact core east of the railway, on the 'landscaped civic spine' of Main Hurstbridge Road, with a retail node in Chute Street. - To cluster community and leisure facilities in and around the centre as added attractions for the community, to meet local needs and complement retail and commercial activity. - To improve access to and integrate retail, commercial and housing development with the railway station and its surrounds.

-- Support and further develop Diamond Creek's reputation as a boutique and artisanal food production destination.

-- Develop land use provisions that support a diversity of employment opportunities.

-- Encourage uses that extend the hours

-of activity of the activity centre, develop

-an evening economy and strengthen its

-function as a place for living and working

-at the street level.

-- Provide the opportunity for a transitoriented development (TOD) on land to the west of the railway line (Precinct 4) including uses such as commercial and residential.
+- Support and further develop Diamond Creek's reputation as a boutique and artisanal food production destination. - Develop land use provisions that support a diversity of employment opportunities. - Encourage uses that extend the hours of activity of the activity centre, develop an evening economy and strengthen its function as a place for living and working at the street level. - Provide the opportunity for a transit-oriented development (TOD) on land to the west of the railway line (Precinct 4) including uses such as commercial and residential.

-- Undertake community consultation to review the potential application of C3Z (or a modified ACZ2) in the existing light industrial Precincts 3 and 5 to allow for a diversification of uses from creative industries, small manufactures, start-up businesses to offices, to facilitate business growth and employment opportunities.

-- Encourage redevelopment at increased residential densities to provide additional dwellings within walking distance of the town centre. - Deliver a vertical mix of land uses through facilitating the use of shop tops for office, residential and other commercial uses within the main streets of the Activity Centre. - Investigate the potential sites for an employment anchor, such as a civic or health facility in the Activity Centre, potentially in Precinct 5.
+- Undertake community consultation to review the potential application of C3Z (or a modified ACZ2) in the existing light industrial Precincts 3 and 5 to allow for a diversification of uses from creative industries, small manufactures, start-up businesses to offices, to facilitate business growth and employment opportunities. - Encourage redevelopment at increased residential densities to provide additional dwellings within walking distance of the town centre. - Deliver a vertical mix of land uses through facilitating the use of shop tops for office, residential and other commercial uses within the main streets of the Activity Centre. - Investigate the potential sites for an employment anchor, such as a civic or health facility in the Activity Centre, potentially in Precinct 5.